You are currently viewing PM: Phnom Penh moves forward with three new bridge projects soon

 PHNOM PENH: On May 31, during the inauguration of the Russey Keo flyover and Russey Keo bridge (the concrete cable-stayed bridge), Samdech Techo Hun Sen, the Cambodian Prime Minister unveiled plans for the construction of three additional bridges spanning the river in Phnom Penh.

 These bridges will assist in alleviating travel difficulties for those entering and exiting the capital city, particularly along National Roads No. 5 and 6.
-The three proposed bridges are the Cambodia-Korea Friendship Bridge, Phnom Penh-Bavet Bridge, and the Bassac River Bridge connecting Prek Pra to Chak Angre.
+The three proposed bridges are the Cambodia-Korea Friendship Bridge, Phnom Penh-Bavet Expressway Bridge, and the Bassac River Bridge connecting Prek Pra to Chak Angre.

 Phnom Penh requires three additional bridges, with two already in progress.
 The Cambodia-Korea Friendship Bridge and the expressway bridge necessitate a significant investment, and the government is striving to ensure they are cost-effective.
 In order for the public to avoid bridge toll fees, they have reacquired ownership of the Prek Pnov bridge.
 “We want to encourage individuals to cross as frequently as possible without financial burden,” the Prime Minister stated.